Michael Savage '86, Program Director

-Andrew Willihan is in his 10th year coaching for Carrabassett Valley Academy.
-He is very excited about returning to lead the SCVA program that spurred his love of coaching.
+Andrew Willihan is in his 12th year coaching for Carrabassett Valley Academy.
+He is very excited about returning to lead the U14 Alpine Program.
 Andrew has a strong passion for the fundamentals and education of ski racing.
 He has a degree in education from University of Maine at Farmington.
-While working on his degree he coached for the SCVA weekend program.
+While working on his degree he coached for the CVA Weekend Program.
 After graduating from UMF he went to work in the industry as a race room manger for Volkl/Tecnica/Marker.
-This guided him back to coaching in Maine where he became the J1 and 2 Pod leader for the SCVA program.
-In addition to SCVA, during the week, he worked with Maine high school student athletes in central Maine as the head coach for MCI, Winslow, and Waterville Senior High School.
-He was hired full time at CVA in 2008 and has assumed many titles.
+This guided him back to coaching in Maine where he became the J1 and J2 pod leader for the CVA Weekend Program.
+Andrew was hired full time at CVA in 2008 and has assumed many titles.
 He has been a Women's Assistant Coach (2008-2012) working primarily with development and FIS women.
 Andrew recently has been the CVA Weekend Program Manager, and Winter Camp Director (2012-2014).
 Andrew Is a USSA Level 300 certified coach as well as a Skills Quest Examiner.
 He also sits on the Maine Alpine Racing Association (MARA) board and is the Chairmen of the Children's Committee for MARA, and is a member of the Eastern Children's Committee.
-Andrew is an alum of CVA and truly understands how vital the SCVA weekend program is to the overall success of the academy.
+Andrew is an alumnus of CVA, graduating in 2002.

 Nate Jenckes, Head U19 Women's Coach

 Nate has been sharing his passion for working with alpine competitive athletes, for 20 years.
 He is a Level 400 USSA Certified coach.
-Nate attended University of Maine at Farmington where he earned a Bachelors degree.
-His concentration is in elite ski coaching under the tuteledge of Tom Reynolds and the Ski Industries Program.
+Nate attended University of Maine at Farmington where he earned a Bachelors degree with a concentration in elite ski coaching under the tuteledge of Tom Reynolds and the Ski Industries Program.
 Nate has worked with the USSA Coaches Association, USSA Junior Development Programs and is a contributor to USSA’s “Take Your Brain to the Mountain.”
 Nate has managed junior alpine racing programs in various locations around the country.
-He has been successful with junior athletes ranging from USSA entry level to Junior Olympic Champions.
+He has been successful with junior athletes ranging from USSA entry level to FIS level athletes.
 He is a past MARA coach of the year.
-Nate will coach Men’s Soccer this fall.
+Nate coaches the CVA fly fishing team in the spring.
 Nate lives in Wilton, ME with his wife Melinda and daughter Jaycee, who attends UMaine at Farmington.